Formula E: Cars

-Spark-Renault SRT_01E
+Spark-Renault SRT_01E ("Gen1 Car")

 For the first four seasons, an electric racing car built by Spark Racing Technology, called the Spark-Renault SRT 01E, was used.
 The chassis was designed by Dallara, a battery system was created by Williams Advanced Engineering and a Hewland five-speed gearbox was used.
 Michelin was the official tyre supplier.
 For the first season, 42 electric cars were ordered by the series.
 4 cars were made available to each of the 10 teams and 2 cars were kept for testing purposes.

 This first Formula E car had a power of at least 250 hp.
 The car was able to accelerate from 0 to 100 kph in 3 seconds, with a maximum speed of 225 kph.
 The generators used to re-charge the batteries are powered by glycerine, a by-product of bio-diesel production.

 In the first season, all teams used an electric motor developed by McLaren (the same as that used in its P1 supercar).
 But since the second season, powertrain manufacturers could build their own electric motor, inverter, gearbox and cooling system although the chassis and battery stayed the same.
 There were nine manufacturers creating powertrains for the 2016–17 season: ABT Schaeffler, Andretti Technologies, DS-Virgin, Jaguar, Mahindra, NextEV TCR, Penske, Renault, and Venturi.

 Spark SRT05e ("Gen2 car")

-The second-generation ("Gen2") Formula E car was introduced in the 2018–19 season and features significant technological advances over the previous Spark-Renault SRT 01E car – its 54 kWh battery and power output rising from 200 kW to 250 kW and top speed rising to around 280 km/h (174 mph).
-The arrival of the Gen2 car also sees an end to the series’ mid-race car-swaps.
-The new cars are equipped with Brembo braking systems, chosen by Spark Racing Technology as the sole supplier.
-The new cars are also equipped with the halo, a T-shaped safety cage designed to protect the driver's head in crashes and by deflecting flying objects.
-Michelin remains as tyre manufacturer, supplying all-weather treaded tyres.
+The second-generation ("Gen2") Formula E car was introduced in the 2018–19 season and featured significant technological advances over the previous Spark-Renault SRT 01E car – its 54 kWh battery and power output rising from 200 kW to 250 kW and top speed rising to around 280 km/h (174 mph).
+The arrival of the Gen2 car also saw an end to the series’ mid-race car-swaps.
+They were equipped with Brembo braking systems, chosen by Spark Racing Technology as the sole supplier.
+The cars were also equipped with the halo, a T-shaped safety cage designed to protect the driver's head in crashes and by deflecting flying objects.
+Michelin remained as tyre manufacturer, supplying all-weather treaded tyres.